geocmsk/polymerlabs-socialmediapack/README.md

 # Polymerlabs Social Media Pack is a repo prepared for the use of Polymer's social media accounts in case of need.

 -------------------------------------------------------------
-X Banners (Formerly Twitter)
+X Banners (Formerly Twitter):
 For the use of Polymer's X accounts in case of need.
 Prepared in accordance with the format in size 1500px x 500px
 -------------------------------------------------------------

 -------------------------------------------------------------
-Instagram Posts
+Instagram Posts:
 Working on it...
 -------------------------------------------------------------

 -------------------------------------------------------------
-Intros
+Intros:
 Working on it...
 -------------------------------------------------------------

 -------------------------------------------------------------
-Video Posts
+Video Posts:
 Working on it...
 -------------------------------------------------------------